 Origin — Overview of Labrador Retriever (Lab)

-As we see, this dog’s name is derived from two words; “Labrador”, which refers to the Canadian regions, and “Retriever”, which refers to their capability to hunt and carry dead prey in the mouth.
+As we see, this dog’s name is derived from “Labrador,” which refers to the Canadian region, and “Retriever,” which refers to their capability to hunt and carry dead prey in the mouth.
 This descendant of the St John’s water dog looks a lot like the Newfoundland dog and is often mistaken for one, especially when they’re puppies.

-However, these hunters favourites can easily be identified by their size and coat.
+However, these hunters’ favorites can easily be identified by their size and coat.
 They’re medium to large-sized dogs with short hair and less thick coat.
 Also, their habits can be a giveaway to identify them as they love the water and would often get involved in plays and exercises that most likely will end with them getting wet.

-Although they are predominately used as pets to serve the blind, disabled or elderly, their amazing sense of smell also makes them pass as a great choice for hunters that operate in swampy areas.
+Although they are predominately used as pets to serve the blind, disabled or elderly, their amazing smell makes them a great choice for hunters that operate in swampy areas.

-As for temperament, they can easily pass as the best family dog, very gentle, docile, and won’t pass out a chance to have fun with family members.
+As for temperament, they can easily pass as the best family dogs; they are very gentle and docile and won’t pass out a chance to have fun with family members.
 They have the tendency to become suborn; however, with proper training during the puppy stage, this won’t be an issue.

-Okay, enough with the parents, let’s get to the reason we’re here.
+Okay, enough with the parents; let’s get to why we’re here.

 |Weight||Male: 29-36 kg|

 Female: 55-60 cm

 Physical Appearance of an Irish Wolfhound Labrador Retriever Mix